02 Gray the Bard

 Graybard never intended to walk into Filgore Valley.
 All he wanted to do was to learn something about the boys.
 They were decisive and compassionate.
 He turned around and walked back out of the shadows.

 After a deep cleansing breath, Graybard took his breastplate and chain maille off.
 Dropping them to the ground, he said, “Help me get some dry branches so we can start a fire.”

 “We can’t start a fire,” Conall pointed out.
 “Someone will see the light from the flames.”

 With a hardy laugh, Graybard said, “Every soldier is inside the city walls and won’t come out ’til sunrise.
 Those living outside the gates don’t care.”

-“Caleb, help Graybard collect branches, would you?” asked Josah.
+His reasoning made sense to Josah.
+“Caleb, help Graybard collect branches, would you?”
 He then motioned Conall.
 “What do you think?
 Can we trust him?”

 Conall shrugged his shoulders.
-“I will be sleeping light tonight.
+“I will sleep light tonight.
 We’ll know by morning.”

 It didn’t take long before Graybard and Caleb came back with dry branches and twigs.
-“Does anyone have flint to start the fire?” asked Graybard.
+“Does anyone have flint to start the fire?” asked the Commander.
 He scrunched his face, hoping to hear the right answer.

 Caleb and Conall looked at each other and shook their heads.
-Josah let his leather pouch and mandolin sack slide off his shoulders.
+Neither of them expected they would need supplies.
+So, Josah let his leather pouch and mandolin sack slide off his shoulders.
 Untying the leather strips, he spread the opening to the pouch.
 Pushing things around with his hand, he felt the cold stone and grabbed it.